dbojadzic/Guitar-Tuner/README.md

 Note recognition implemented using DTF.

-For a preview of how project looked like, check out the following link: https://www.youtube.com/watch?v=95NYA376KpY
+For a preview of how the project looks, check out the following link: https://www.youtube.com/watch?v=95NYA376KpY